ParadiseSS13/Paradise/docs/references/autodoc.md

 have touched in the process of updating that code

 ### Specification
-A class *should* always be autodocumented, and all public functions *should* be documented.
+A class *should* always be auto-documented, and all public functions *should* be documented.

 All class level defined variables *should* be documented.